Draradech/NewtonWars/README.md

 It is heavily inspired by [Gravitational Combat](http://home.cs.tum.edu/~jain/software/gravcombat.php).

 The game is played with the display on a TV or projector and each participant connected via telnet (with a laptop or smartphone).

+Hint: NewtonWars assumes vsync is enabled.
+If it is running way too fast on your system, you can use the throttle argument to slow it down (set to 16 for example).

 Milestones